 Does this help deal with gender inequality?
 I personally doubt it.
 Yes, this will give some women who really deserve it a break and make their lives easier.
 But at the same time, some women will end up on board seats, just because of the rule, and if you know anything about mass media, you can tell which of these two perspectives will dominate public perception of the matter.

-I’d love to hear Sheryl Sandberg’s take on this.
+I’d love to hear Sheryl Sandberg’s take on this in Lean In.
 What I do know is that she thinks we can’t just mandate and legislate our way to gender equality too.
 We have to substantially change our attitudes and behavior – both men and women!

 For now, use these 3 lessons to better navigate the working world as a woman:

 - Treat your career like a jungle gym.

 - Learn to strike a balance between ambition and appeal.

 - Before you become a mother, lean into your career as much as you can.